 Step 1.
 On the bottom-right corner of the Now Playing bar, find the 'Queue' button, which is like a 3 horizontal lines.
 Then hit it to open the queue page.

 Step 2.
-On the 'Next In Queue' section, click the 'Clear' button on the right side.
+In the 'Next In Queue' section, click the 'Clear' button on the right side.

 Step 3.
 Alternatively, you can right-click on single songs to remove them one by one.